Proxying

 Who Sent It?

-1. ❓ reactions - React to a proxy with ❓ to get a DM with info about it, including who sent it.
+1. proxy action - React to a proxy with ❓ to get a DM with info about it, including who sent it.

 2. tul!showuser - Reply to a proxy with this command and Tupperbox will tell you who sent it.
 Unlike method 1, this one will tell you in public.

 3. tul!cfg log - Server admin only.
-By using this command an admin can tell Tupperbox to start logging all proxies sent to a channel.
+By using this command an admin can tell Tupperbox to start logging all proxies to the given channel.

 Proxy Blocks

-Proxy blocks are a Tupperbox Premium feature that allows you to do special things while proxying.
+Proxy blocks are an advanced feature that allows you to do special things while proxying.

 There are several different kinds of proxy blocks, but all of them share one thing in common: They are activated by writing {{double curly braces}} in a proxied message.